-ARL will be involved in transportation of marijuana, Marijuana products and infused products as dictated by the normal course of business.
+ARL will be involved in transportation of marijuana and marijuana products as dictated by the normal course of business.
+The transportation will be limited to delivery of Marijuana products to its aligned dispensary locations, or delivery of small samples of Marijuana to an independent laboratory for testing and analysis.